Academic Title:

 Education and Training

-• Albert Szent-Gyorgyi Medical Auniversiity, Szeged, Hungary, DHabil, Anatomy, Histology, Embryology, Neuroscience, 1996
+- Albert Szent-Gyorgyi Medical University, Szeged, Hungary, DHabil, Anatomy, Histology, Embryology, Neuroscience, 1996

 Biosketch

-The long-term goal of my research program is identify potential therapies for aged-related conditions/disorders, including meno- and andropausal hot flushes, infertility, and neurodegenerative diseases, like Parkinson’s disease (PD), Alzheimer’s disease (AD) and cerebrovascular stroke.
+The long-term goal of my research program is identifying potential therapies for aged-related conditions/disorders, including meno- and andropausal hot flushes, infertility, and neurodegenerative diseases, like Parkinson’s disease (PD), Alzheimer’s disease (AD) and cerebrovascular stroke.
 These goals encompass conducting translational research that will yield outcomes with tangible benefits to patients.
-One of my long-term goals is to evaluate neuroprotection by pituitary adenylate cyclase-activating polypeptide (PACAP38) and its metabolically stable analogs in animal models of neurodegenerative diseases.
-Another goal is to develop brain-selective estrogen therapy utilizing pro-drug approach.
-A third goal is to develop therapies for advanced aged women to increase their fertility.

 I have been trained in anatomy/neuroendocrinology, with expertise in the key research areas necessary for this application.
 These include (but are not limited to) extensive expertise with several rodent models and techniques, including rodent surgeries (stereotaxic brain surgeries, endocrine- and reproduction-related surgeries), necropsies, histology, RT-PCR and in situ hybridization histochemistry, immunocytochemistry, and Western blot analysis.
-I have developed rodent models of focal and global ischemia, hot flush, and other aspects of female reproductive physiology and aging.
+I have developed/utilized rodent models of focal and global ischemia and hot flushes and developed a non-human primate model for treating menopausal hot flushes.

-In 2008 I started collaborating with Dr. Lori Bernstein to develop therapies for advanced aged women.
-As our hypothesis is that the elevated FSH levels are the primary reason for infertility, our efforts have been to use drugs that reduce FSH to levels, characteristic for young women.
+In 2008, I also started collaborating with Dr. Lori Bernstein to develop therapies for advanced-aged women.
+As our hypothesis is that the elevated FSH levels are the primary reason for infertility, our efforts have been to use drugs that reduce FSH to levels characteristic of young women.

 As a PI, I have been awarded and successfully administered both university and federally funded projects.
-This requires knowledge of the science and also staffing, budgeting and producing peer-reviewed publications.
-I am actively collaborating with other researchers at multiple universities, which has taught me the importance of good communications skills.
+I am actively collaborating with other researchers nationally and internationally at multiple universities.

 Research/Clinical Keywords